Opinion: Beta culture - Why do we increasingly buy unfinished products?

 This may explain why Apple, with its loyal audience, has announced a not-yet-ready-to-use feature, the ProRES codec - which accompanied the iPhone 13 Pro announcement despite not having any expected release date.
 The brand's proprietary video format had no chance of being implemented earlier by a competitor, and could well have been highlighted later with the release of iOS 15.1, as the company did with TRA when it released iOS 14.5.

-The solution to discourage companies from adopting such strategy is to get as many people as possible to stop buying products when they are up for pre-sale, and to only purchase gadgets and devices based on what is actually offered and not what is promised.
+The solution to discourage companies from adopting such a strategy is to get as many people as possible to stop buying products when they are up for pre-sale and to only purchase gadgets and devices based on what is actually offered and not what is promised.